jgato/jgato/random_docs/hosted_control_planes_hubs.md

  * TALM
 In addition for this case:
  * Openshift Virtualization
+	 - Create the HyperConverged CR
  * Metallb
+	 - Create the Metallb CR

 How to configure all these operators (hub) is not covered in this tutorial.